athom031/Expense-Management-Application/README.md

 **Expense Management**
 ![Expense Management Design](./public/design_img/expense_management_design.png)

-## Completed Project Status
-- [x] User Management:
-  - [x] Create, edit, and delete users
-  - [x] Input fields for First Name and Last Name
-  - [x] Validation for required fields
-  - [x] Display all users in a table
-  - [x] Reflect changes in related records

-- [x] Expense Management:
-  - [x] Create, edit, and delete expenses
-  - [x] Dropdowns for user and category selection
-  - [x] Input fields for expense description and cost
-  - [x] Validation for all fields
-  - [x] Display all expenses in a table
-  - [x] Update related data in users and company expenses

-- [x] Summary of Expenses:
-  - [x] Display total cost of expenses for each category

-- [x] Additional Notes:
-  - [x] Efficient data model structure
-  - [x] Optimized time complexity for actions
-  - [x] Large data set support
-  - [x] README file with project summary and design choices
-  - [x] Well-structured and organized code
-  - [x] Consideration of UI/UX

 ## Things To Add in Future
     - Currently code assumes only one page of browser is open at a time.